 The Court Requires “a Reasonable Degree of Medical Certainty” Before an Expert Can Testify

 Ultimately, the court prevented both of the experts from testifying in front of the jury.
 The court explained that when a plaintiff wants to call a medical expert to testify to their injuries, the expert’s opinion must be to a “reasonable degree of medical certainty.”
 In this case, the court determined that Dr. Steele’s testimony was not even clear as to whether he thought the accident “more likely than not” caused the tear in plaintiff’s rotator cuff.
 Similarly, the court explained that Mrs. Ripley’s statement that the plaintiff did not have a tear before the accident and did afterward was not sufficient to rise to the level of a “reasonable degree of medical certainty.”
 The court also noted that a physical therapist’s testimony may not ever meet that requirement, although that specific issue was not conclusively decided.

 Have You Been Injured in a Maryland Accident?

 If you or a loved one has recently been involved in a Maryland car accident, you may be entitled to monetary compensation.
 As you can see from the above discussion, however, proving injuries is not always as simple as having your treating physician testify.
 There are often procedural obstacles that must be overcome.
-To discuss your case with a dedicated Maryland personal injury attorney, call 410-6544-3600 today to set up a free consultation with one of the lawyers at Lebowitz & Mzhen, LLC, a renowned personal injury law firm handling cases in Maryland and Washington, D.C.
+To discuss your case with a dedicated Maryland personal injury attorney, call 410-6544-3600 today to set up a free consultation with one of the lawyers at Lebowitz & Mzhen Personal Injury Lawyers, a renowned personal injury law firm handling cases in Maryland and Washington, D.C.